 One new feature I like is Sites.
 This lets you take your Framer designs and then publish them directly to the web.
 It’s perfect if you want to create beautiful sites without having to hire a developer.

-Pricing for the Pro plan is $20 per editor per month.
+Pricing for the Pro plan is $30 per user per month.
 There’s also a free plan for up to two editors and a custom enterprise option.

 Where the other tools on this list focus on creating prototypes, Usabilla makes it easy to get feedback on your designs.
 You can use it for web design and apps, as well as other assets like emails.

 It works by letting you add questions to your app at specific points during the user journey.
 This can help you get feedback about specific parts of the user experience.
 It’s easy to seamlessly integrate these questions within your products, which can increase the likeliness of customers responding.
 Once you have feedback, use this insight to influence prototypes of your latest product versions.